ginstrom/intelligence-horizon-novel/cline_docs/chapterOutline.md

   - Introduction to the central mystery without full explanation
   - World-building through the lens of this incomprehensible phenomenon

-- **XII.
-The Strategic Pivot**
-  - Elias accepts the inevitability of Crossing once the Intelligence Horizon is passed
-  - Shifts his efforts to convincing others to stop augmenting before reaching the Horizon
-  - Launches broader investigation to understand Crossing sufficiently to accept or change its circumstances
-  - His determination to save others and prevent the elimination of augmented humanity
-  - The beginning of his race against time to find solutions

-- **XIII.
-Investigation Begins**
-  - Elias's systematic study of the Crossing phenomenon intensifies
-  - Attempts to communicate with augmented individuals at various stages of enhancement
-  - Repeated attempts to extract information from Logos about Crossing
-  - The AI's evasive responses when asked about motivations
-  - Setting up his future role as investigator and eventual creator of Eden

 ### Thematic Focus
 - **Warning Ignored:** The tragedy of seeing danger but being unable to convince others